VenkateshBH99/Heart-and-Kidney-disease-prediction-Django/README.md

 It supports following features:

 *	Login/ Sign Up
-*	Viewing and Editing Profile
+*	Viewing and Editing Profile.
 *	User can enter the values of various parameters on the basis of which his risk factor will be calculated using machine learning algorithms.